 ____________________________

-Virtual attendees will have the opportunity to submit questions for the panelists in real time and will receive a webinar link 30 minutes before the start of the program.
+Virtual attendees will have the opportunity to submit questions for the panelists in real time.
+The link to the Zoom Webinar will be sent 24 hours prior to the start of the program and again 30 minutes prior to the start of the program.
 Captions will be available using Zoom webinar.
 YOU MUST REGISTER TO ATTEND VIRTUALLY BY 6 PM ON THURSDAY, JULY 16 TO RECIEVE A ZOOM LINK.

 Please contact Hally Silberg at hsilberg@capitaljewishmuseum.org with any questions about virtual attendance.